 Koan 148

-How can the now be eternally unchanged, yet the now that’s now is different than the now before now?
+How can the now be eternally unchanged, yet the now that’s now is different than the now before now and the now after the now?

 Koan 143